-Please use the buttons below to see more information on Saracens and matches between Irish and Saracens over the years.
+Please use the buttons below to see more information on Saracens and matches between Exiles and Saracens over the years.

 Delon Armitage crossed for two tries in an outstanding individual performance but it was not enough to secure the four points Irish were after.